 As part of sign-in at any race event you will attend, and even for etiquette at local clubs or race meets, you should be familiar with changing your Video Transmitter (VTX) channel and power on your equipment to not interfere with other pilots.
-Failsafe from your Transmitter should also be set to ‘cut’ motors – so if you ever lose connection to your race drone it will gracefully drop from the sky rather than going full throttle into the blue yonder!
+Failsafe from your Transmitter or flight control software should also be set to ‘cut’ motors – so if you ever lose connection to your race drone it will drop from the sky rather than going full throttle into the blue yonder!

 How can I give Drone Racing a try without worrying about breaking my drone?